isaacaddis/Linkify/README.md

 1. Setting up the OAuth flow with Spotify and our tech stack (React + Typescript with an Express server to handle routing and server-side logic)
 2. Getting the music player to play music

+### Future Improvements

+1. Make the queue votable
+2. Expand the player to work with all types of media from Spotify